xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 - The data can be also send to you after copying onto a portable HDD drive with USB3 interface.
 Default NTFS filesystem coming with most of the HDD is usually working fine.

 - AWS.
 Cloud is becoming reasonable and attractive way to store and compute data.
-If you setup AWS S3 bucket, and you link that with our ID and secret key, we can upload onto AWS S3 bucket easily.
-The overall speed is not very fast, but it seems to be not bad either.
-For institutions who already have this, we recommend to use this way.
+If you setup AWS S3 bucket, and share with us the keyID and secret key, we can upload onto AWS S3 bucket easily.
+The overall speed is not super fast, but fairly decent and faster than most of SFTP transfer to reginal institutions.
+For large filesize like a typical raw TIFF stack file about 300-400 MB, it can reach about ~68 MB/s.
+For external institutions who already have AWS, we recommend to use this way.

 .. _dose_and_dose_rate: